-Between 1 January and 31 December 2017, UNAMA documented 1,856 civilian casualties (624 deaths and 1,232 injured) resulting from the detonation of non-suicide improvised explosive devices (IED),144 continuing some decrease recorded in 2015 and 2016.
-Civilian casualties from IED detonations decreased by 14 per cent compared to 2016, predominantly due to a significant decrease in civilian casualties from remote-controlled IEDs, together with a minor reduction in civilian casualties due to pressure-plate IEDs.145 Yet, the level of civilian casualties from nonsuicide IEDs remained unacceptably high, accounting for 18 per cent of all civilian casualties, and representing the third leading cause of civilian casualties overall in 2017.
+Between 1 January and 31 December 2017, UNAMA documented 1,856 civilian casualties (624 deaths and 1,232 injured) resulting from the detonation of non-suicide improvised explosive (IED),144 devices continuing decreases recorded in 2015 and 2016.
+Civilian casualties from IED detonations decreased by 14 per compared 2016, cent to predominantly due to a significant decrease in civilian casualties from remote-controlled IEDs, together with a minor reduction in civilian casualties due to pressure-plate IEDs.145 Yet, the level of civilian casualties from non-suicide IEDs remained extremely high, accounting for 18 per cent of all civilian casualties, the third leading cause of any single tactic or incident type in 2017.

 The Taliban claimed responsibility for 22 incidents of non-suicide IED detonation that caused 80 civilian casualties (17 deaths and 63 injured), including 12 remotely detonated IEDs, seven pressure-plate IEDs, and three magnetic IEDs.
 For example, on 24 December, in Marja district, Helmand province, a pressure-plate IED killed six civilians, including a woman and a girl, and injured two men, a boy, and a woman when their vehicle struck the device emplaced on a main road and intended for Afghan national security forces.
-Taliban claimed the IED blast hit the convoy of Afghan national security forces.
+Taliban claimed the IED blast hit the convoy of Afghan national security forces.146 a.

-a.
 Pressure-Plate Improvised Explosive Devices

 UNAMA recorded 1,019 civilian casualties (438 deaths and 581 injured) from pressure-plate IEDs in 2017.
-While this marked an eight per cent decrease compared to 2016,147 the number of civilian casualties from
+While this marked an eight per cent decrease compared to 2016,147 the number of civilian casualties from these victim-activated devices remained alarmingly high, accounting for 55 per cent of all non-suicide IED civilian casualties and for 10 per cent of the overall number of civilian casualties in 2017.148